getreflect/reflect-nlp/README.md

 	"modelAlive": true
 }
 ```

+### Exporting intents
+Local logged intents can be exported as a CSV by hitting `/export`.
+This endpoint is rate-limited.

 ### Running the NLP Model
 This project depends on a bunch of Python libraries.
 Install them by doing `pip install sklearn keras pandas numpy matplotlib` <br>